CSCfi/csc-user-guide/docs/computing/connecting/index.md

 ## Using an SSH client

-Unix-based systems like macOS and Linux typically come with a pre-installed terminal program called simply _Terminal_.
+Unix-based systems like macOS and Linux typically come with a pre-installed terminal program called simply *Terminal*.
 The instructions for using an [SSH client on macOS and Linux](./ssh-unix) show how to connect to a CSC supercomputer using the terminal program.

 While Windows systems do not have a similar pre-existing solution for connecting over SSH, there are multiple programs that can be used for this.
-The intructions for using an [SSH client on Windows](./ssh-windows) lists a few popular options.
+The instructions for using an [SSH client on Windows](./ssh-windows) lists a few popular options.

 Once the SSH connection to the supercomputer is open, you can interact with it by issuing Linux commands using the Bash shell program.
-An introduction to working on the Linux command line can be found in our [Linux basics tutorial for CSC](../../support/tutorials/env-guide/index.md).
+An introduction to working on the Linux command-line can be found in our [Linux basics tutorial for CSC](../../support/tutorials/env-guide/index.md).
 You can have several connections to CSC supercomputers open at the same time.